slchld1/new-text-editor/README.md

 ## Installation 🔨
 In order to start your application `git clone` the repo down to your local.

+Direct to the `Develop` folder,
 Run `npm install` or `npm i` in order to install the following npm package,

-Make sure you follow the correct version listed in the dependencies of `package.json` file.

-then simply type `npm start` in the command line.
+then type `npm start` in the command line.

 ## Usage 💡

-Once `npm start` is entered in the command line, `node index.js` is run.
-The app uses the `inquirer` package to prompt the questions created in our scripts to create the following README.md file.
+Once `npm start` is entered in the command line, npm will run `npm run build` and run `server.js`

-After the completion of the questions, command line will return `Success!` and the newly created README.md file can be found under the `Develop` folder.
+Application will then launch in `http://localhost:3000/`

 ## License
 MIT License